IamRitz/AIGENT_XAI/README.md

 <h3>1.
 Minimal Modifications in DNNs:</h3>
 This is a white box approach to correct faults in the network.
 The implementation can be found in following files:
 <ol>
   <li><h5>NetworkCorrection/Gurobi/minimalModificationLayers.py:</h5> This file contains code to find minimal modification across layers in ACAS-Xu Network.
-The details of this network can be found in NetworkCorrection/Report-V1 in section 1.3.
+The details of this network can be found in NetworkCorrection/Report_v1.pdf in section 1.3.
   </li>

   <li><h5>NetworkCorrection/Gurobi/minimalModificationLayersOriginal.py:</h5> This file contains code to find minimal modification only in the last layer to correct a property in the ACAS-Xu Network.
 This code replicates the original work which has been done in this area.
 The implementations corresponding to sections 1.2.1 and 1.2.2 are in this file.
-To switch between these implementations, follow the comments in the file.
+To switch between these implementations, specify mode as 1 or 0.
   </li>

   <li><h5>NetworkCorrection/Gurobi/applyCorrection.py:</h5> Call the main method in this file to generate a minimal modification(across layers), apply it to the original network and test it on the inputs.